702 South Wright Street

 Ilana Redstone is an Associate Professor of Sociology at the University of Illinois at Urbana-Champaign.
 Originally from Amherst, Massachusetts, Professor Redstone obtained her BA at the University of New Hampshire and her Ph.D in Demography and Sociology from the University of Pennsylvania.
 She has been at the University of Illinois since 2005.

-Professor Redstone's current work focuses on campus climate and viewpoint diversity.
+Professor Redstone's current work focuses on campus climate and discourse more broadly.

 SOC 280, Introduction to Social Statistics